meilisearch/documentation/guides/advanced_guides/search_parameters.md

 - `<Attribute>` (Optional, string, defaults to `none`)

-  Comma-separated list of attributes whose values will be cropped depending on the `cropLength` and the matches.
+  Comma-separated list of attributes whose values will be cropped according to the `cropLength` value and the matches.

 ::: tip
 This is useful when you have specific needs for displaying results on the front-end application.